jackwasey/icd/README.md

 ![](man/figures/README-example-1.png)<!-- -->

-## Comorbodities example: make “Table 1” summary data
+## Comorbidities example: make “Table 1” summary data

 A common requirement for medical research involving patients is determining new or existing comorbidities.
 This is often reported in